The 13 Best Mini Portable Guitar Amps (That'll Shock You!) | 2022

 Looking for the best mini guitar amp for home, studio, or travel use?
-Here's 13 of the best wee beasties on the market today.
+Here are 13 of the best wee beasties on the market today.

 1. Vox VX15 GT 15W Digital Modeling Amp